How Does PR relate to Content Marketing?

 As more professionals notice the link between PR and content marketing, those who fail to adopt the latest techniques will find themselves falling further behind.

-How do I ensure that my content and PR work together?
+How do content marketing and PR work together?

 - Have your PR team and content development team discuss common goals, such as brand awareness, to help them see how their efforts can complement each other.